RomC4st/Api-justify/README.md

 in order to use the API_justify you have to:

-1-register using /api/register
+1-register using /api/register:
-#username:
+username:
-#email:
+email:
-#password
+password

-2-login using  api/login
+2-login using  api/login:
-#email
+email
-#password
+password

-#the api return you a unique token
+the api return you a unique token

-#to justfy your use text use  api/justify
+3-to justfy your use text use  api/justify:

 rate limit is fixed per day, more 80 000 words a payment is required.